csalvaggio/camera/README.md

       gphoto2 --list-config

+To list all the possible values that each parameter may take on, issue the following instruction on the command line ...

+      gphoto2 --list-all-config

-(you may need to use sudo on the above command on some machines).
+(you may need to use sudo on the above commands on some machines).

 # USAGE #
 The *Camera* class may be imported as